WhitakerLab/BrainsForPublication/docs/mni_glass_brain.md

-# Glass brain
+# MNI glass brain

-The `mri_glass_brain.py` script shows your 3D statistical maps on a glass brain.
+The `mni_glass_brain.py` script shows your 3D statistical maps on a glass brain.

 ## Input file